jeffreyshen19/BillScraper.js/README.md

 * `lib`: Holds all Javascript files
 * `misc`: Hold all graphics for the README.md
+* `runner`: Holds javascript files used to test the library while developing
 * `test`: Holds all unit tests.

 ## Community